Tunchi52/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #created a local variable.
 #exported a local variable to a global variable.
 # created a script that prints result of addition.
+#printed the result of POWER divided by DIVIDE.